ajaydhar1/baseball-pitches/README.md

 <!-- CONFIGURING THE CODE FOR YOUR OWN USE -->
 ## Configuring The Code For Your Own Use

 Modifying the project to make it your own is very easy.
-I have externalized three variables into the file "___config.php" (for configuration).
+I have externalized three variables into a configuration file named "___config.php".
 These variables are the only things you need to change, at a minimum, to personalize the site and make it your own.

 ![Config_File_Screen_Short][config-screenshot]